If you are looking to raise a reliable meat source, then look no further than rabbits.

 You can purchase rabbit pellets from a feed store.
 These pellets are filled with protein and will help add the necessary weight to your rabbits in a short amount of time.

-If you choose to buy commercial dry food, here's a good article that compares the nutritions for every dry food brand.
+If you choose to buy commercial dry food, here's a good article that compares the nutrition for every dry food brand.

 Fodder, hay, and vegetables are more natural feed options if you prefer organic meat.
 Fodder is sprouted wheat grass.
 It is extremely inexpensive to raise and provides all of the nutrients your rabbits will need.